RiccardoManfrin/netconfd/README.md

 Since this appears as a very specific need of the current UPF after a chat with Davide we reasoned that it is probably conevinent to keep this enforcement in the UPF recipe itself for now.

-## Run containerized

-This is the egg and chicken problem (podman and network bootstrap)

 ## Check tun device creation

 Tun device tun0 is used by the UPF.
 I can create it as courtesy, although UPF does create it if it does not find it.

+## Documentation

 ## Unit tests automation

 Spin yocto/alpine machine dedicated to unit tests.

+## Run containerized

+This is the egg and chicken problem (podman and network bootstrap)

 ## non-local-bind ?